vishwa9694/Todo-App/README.md

 This is the React Todo App.

-Start a app with the following:
+Start the app with the following:

 ```sh
 1) Clone the git repo.